alexmarcoo-nt/open-in-native-client/README.md

 ## Open-in Native Client

-### Note 1:
-This new Github repo is forked from my old repo: https://github.com/alexmarcoo/open-in-native-client
-All the new updates about native client patches are pushed here.

 ### Important Note:
 ----------------------------------------------------
 Native client patches provided here work ONLY with the addons listed in https://mybrowseraddon.com/ website.
 If you are directed to this repo from any other sources (website, add-on, plug-in, app, etc.) please proceed with caution when using those products, as, they will NOT work with patches provided in this repo.